pythian/lisa15-docker-tutorial/README.md

 ### Building the Vagrant box

 **NOTE: This step is only necessary if you would like to build the box yourself.
-If you simply want to get started with the tutorial environment, download a pre-built box from Atlas for your preferred virtualization provider.**
+If you simply want to get started with the tutorial environment, download and add a pre-built box from Atlas for your preferred virtualization provider, or skip to the [provisioning step](#provision-the-virtual-machines-with-vagrant) and let Vagrant do it for you.**

 https://atlas.hashicorp.com/bfraser/boxes/dockertutorial